 An innovative approach and finding out new areas of growth can keep Indian MRM vibrant and growth oriented.
 To achieve this, Anil envisioned better coordination among all Indian Men’s NGOs.

 International conferences also bring some unique and memorable experiences.
 For Pandurang Katti, meeting Warwick Marsh who played a pivotal role in making 19th Nov as International Men’s Day (IMD) worldwide was a memorable experience.
 Both Anil and Katti were overwhelmed by the hospitality extended to them at the venue and some of the finest off conference experiences they had.

 There were two documentaries on Men’s Rights screened at the conference.
 ‘The Red Pill’, a documentary made by Cassie Jaye and ‘Martyrs of Marriage’ (MOM) made by Deepika Narayan Bhardwaj.
 Both agreed that these documentaries were made for different purposes and can’t be compared.
 ‘The Red Pill’ is an outsider’s view on men’s rights movement and the latter is an insider discussion of one issue Indian men face.
 According to them, MOM can show the world the issue many married Indian men are facing today.

 These conferences also bring an opportunity to analyze the performance of Indian MRM.
-Pandurang Katti felt that the best lesson learnt for him was the need of engaging with multiple stakeholders like lawmakers, media and academia that can bring the desired change.
+Pandurang Katti felt that the best lesson learned for him was the need of engaging with multiple stakeholders like lawmakers, media, and academia that can bring the desired change.
 While reiterating the same Anil added that a high level of professionalism and arresting attrition of experienced MRAs can enrich Indian MRM and take this movement to the next level.